Custom Folding Carton Packaging — designed, printed, and built in the USA

 Roll End Tuck Front

-Core folding carton styles used in paperboard product packaging
+Core folding carton styles used for product packaging

-These are the folding carton styles used most often in product packaging—straightforward, efficient, and widely adaptable.
-Tuck end boxes are the most common folding cartons used by manufacturers, with auto bottom and crash lock bottom boxes close behind.
+These are the folding carton box styles used most often for retail and general product packaging—simple, reliable, and cost-effective.
+Tuck end boxes are by far the most common because they simply fit just about everything.
+Auto lock bottom and snap lock bottom cartons are a close second, and used when additional strength is needed.

 Reinforced Cartons